-

 Students electing to study for a full academic year at UNSW can enroll in 8 courses either spread over Terms 3, 1, and 2, or spread over Tailored Terms 3 and 1.As a result of the new term options, students can find themselves taking at least 3 courses, but no more than 4 depending on the term they enroll in that will equate to the equivalent of one semester.
 Academic year students will typically take 8 courses spread throughout multiple terms.
 Check out UNSW’s course offerings for more information.

-On-campus housing is available.
+On-campus housing is available, but very limited.
 Students reserve and pay for housing directly with UNSW in Australian dollars, including a deposit to secure a room.
-Additional information is provided after you have been accepted.
+Living off-campus is what most students end up exploring.

 Visit UNSW’s accommodation website for more information about options